xAaronWx/Scrolling_Demo/README.md

 1. `npm install`
 1. `npm start`

-This is also a new a copy to my own repo.
+This is also a new copy to my own repo.